SingularTnT/Image_Processing_Notes/Mitsubishi_Robot_Kinect.md

 #### See What Kinect for Windows Devices and Formats are Available

 The Kinect for Windows has two sensors, an color sensor and a depth sensor.
 To enable independent acquisition from each of these devices, they are treated as two independent devices in the Image Acquisition Toolbox.
 This means that separate VIDEOINPUT object needs to be created for each of the color and depth(IR) devices.
+Typically, each camera or image device in the Image Acquisition Toolbox™ has one DeviceID.
+Because the Kinect® for Windows® camera has two separate sensors, the color sensor and the depth sensor, the toolbox lists two DeviceIDs.
+Use imaqhwinfo on the adaptor to display the two device IDs.

 ```
 % The Kinect for Windows Sensor shows up as two separate devices in IMAQHWINFO.